PromtEngineer/multimodal_rag/README.md

 ## 🤝 Contributing

 We welcome contributions from developers of all skill levels!
-LocalGPT is an open-source project that benefits from community involvement.
+RAG System is an open-source project that benefits from community involvement.

 ### 🚀 Quick Start for Contributors